ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Required: The name or ID of the cluster where the worker pool is located.</dd>

 <dt><code>--label <em>LABEL</em></code></dt>
 <dd>Required: A custom label in the format `key=value` to set for all the worker nodes in the worker pool.
 For multiple labels, repeat this flag.
-To keep any existing custom labels on the worker pool, include those labels with this flag.</dd>
+To keep any existing custom labels on the worker pool, include those labels with this flag.
+You can list the existing custom labels on worker nodes in the worker pool by running `ibmcloud oc worker-pool get -c <cluster_name_or_ID> --worker-pool <pool>`.</dd>

 <dt><code>-p, --worker-pool <em>WORKER_POOL</em></code></dt>
 <dd>Required: The name of the worker node pool that you want to view the details of.
 To list available worker pools, run `ibmcloud oc worker-pool ls --cluster <cluster_name_or_ID>`.</dd>